CyanLabs/sacnrkeybinderevo/README.md

 2. Enter your desired command in the selected TextBox.
 E.g "/ej" without quotes
 3. Check the enable checkbox (the one in line with the previous textbox)a

 Macro's
-Set "Command" TextBox to multiple commands with a * between each ("/ej*/tz*/ar") this will do each command with a delay between each command (delay can be changed in "Settings Tab")
+Set "Command" TextBox to multiple commands with a * between each ("/ej*/tz*/ar") this will do each command autmatically with no delay

+Macro Delay's
+If you want to use a macro but don't want it to send the commands instantly you can use "¬" like this "/ej¬0500/tz" this will delay the second command by 500 miliseconds.
+Please note its needs to be 4 digits or it will not work.

 Toggle's
 Toggle's now work on everything, Just use '#' without quotes to seperate commands (e.g. /fpslimit 30#/fpslimit 90)